A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Numerical Results

 In \Cref{fig:6x8_z2_low_mid_high_temp}, we compare our rescaling technique against the exact results for the $6\times8$ TFIM across the three different effective temperatures.
 For each case, we identified the optimal $\gamma_{\rm fit}$ and the corresponding extrapolated error, following the procedures detailed for the mid-temperature case, as shown in \Cref{fig:gamma_scaling} and \Cref{fig:rescaling_error}.
 The blue-starred lines represent the exact results, while the orange-circled lines show our numerical results for $\Z{2}_{\gamma_{\rm fit}}$.
 The error bars (shaded areas) correspond to the estimated mean (maximum) absolute errors.
 In all instances, our rescaling approach successfully predicts the exact value of $\Z{2}$ within the estimated maximum error bound.

-We also extended our simulations to larger TFIM grids of up to $11\times11$, with a maximum bond dimension up to $\chi = 4096$ ($\chi = 2048$ for $11\times11$).
-The results are summarized in \Cref{fig:large_grids}.
-The figures show the convergence of $\Z{2}_{\gamma_{\rm fit}}$ with increasing bond dimension $\chi$ for different grid sizes.
+We have also extended our simulations to larger TFIM grids up to $11\times11$, with a maximum bond dimension of $\chi = 4096$ (and $\chi = 2048$ for the $11\times11$ grid).
+Due to memory limitations, we used a one-to-one mapping for these simulations instead of grouping sites.
+The results are summarized in \Cref{fig:large_grids}, which shows the convergence of $\Z{2}_{\gamma_{\rm fit}}$ with increasing bond dimension $\chi$ for different grid sizes.
 The purple-shaded area and the orange-shaded areas correspond, respectively, to the mean absolute error and the maximum absolute error extrapolated from \Cref{fig:rescaling_error} for the largest available bond dimension for the given grid size.
 Unfortunately, without verification against exact or error-bounded simulations, we are unable to guarantee that the results we observe in \Cref{fig:large_grids} are converging to the correct $\Z{2}$ for the largest systems.
 A better understanding of the functional form of the factor and a more rigorous analysis of the error of this approximation may allow computing $\Z{2}$ without relying on any extrapolation.
 We leave this for future study.\\

-In the following section, we benchmark our rescaling approach against recent quantum simulations of the $7\times8$ TFIM \cite{haghshenas2025digital}.